How To Start Online Marketplace Business In 2021?

 Institutional investors - there are numerous funds and venture capitalists willing to put their money into the business with a high perspective of returns.

-Business angels - not institutional, but individual investors who are usually seasoned business people with a great experience. they come with both funding and mentoring.
+Business angels - not institutional, but individual investors who are usually seasoned business people with great experience. they come with both funding and mentoring.

 State grant and support - there are numerous state-backed organizations that provide support for young entrepreneurs willing to launch their innovative business.